SAP-archive/smp-mobiliser-template/README.md

         jar xf $SMP_HOME/extras/mobiliser/custom/com.sybase365.mobiliser.ui.web.application-5.5.0-project.zip src

+Run this from the web submodule to extract the src folder from the packaged zip file.
 You can then add the web module to the list of modules to build in pom.xml.
+Be sure to also set the propety webui.disabled to false in pom.xml to enable using the contents of portal.war as a repository and to deploy the portal.war to jetty in the test submodule.

 ## Customising the template